 December 19th 1940 | The lightship tender SS Isolda was on route from Rosslare with supplies for the nearby lightships when she was bombed by a German Condor.

-The lightships provided a vitally important service to maritime traffic for over two centuries.
+The lightships provided a vitally important service to seafarers for over two centuries.
 People would live aboard these ships that anchored stationary at sea, providing a beacon in the dark for vessels that navigated the more treacherous parts of the Irish coast.
 These ships were faithfully assisted by ships that would resupply them and facilitate crew changes.
 The SS Isolda was one such ship.

 Danger in the waters around Ireland greatly increased during the second World War.
 The Battle for the Atlantic was raging and Ireland’s location near important shipping lanes placed Irish vessels right in the middle of a conflict zone.
 As a result, many casualties were incurred on Irish ships despite their position of neutrality.